Waco, Texas: Transportation

+The first traffic circle in Texas was constructed in Waco in 1933 at the intersections of US 81 and US 77.
+It was later expanded to include intersections with Valley Mills Dr. and La Salle Ave.
+Drivers were confused and upset by the circle when it was first constructed, which even led to lawsuits.
+In 2013 a lone star was added to the center of the circle.
+Lane markings and new signage were added in 2018 to improve traffic flow and to help guide drivers.

 The Waco area is home to three airports.
 Waco Regional Airport (ACT) serves the city with daily flights to Dallas/Fort Worth International via American Eagle.
-TSTC Waco Airport (CNW) is the site of the former James Connally AFB and was the primary fly-in point for former President George W. Bush when he was visiting his ranch in Crawford.
-It is also a hub airport for L3 and several other aviation companies.
+TSTC Waco Airport (CNW) is the site of the former James Connally AFB and was the primary fly-in point for former president George W. Bush when he was visiting his ranch in Crawford.
+It also serves as a hub airport for L3 and several other aviation companies.
 McGregor Executive Airport (PWG) is a general-aviation facility west of Waco.

-Local transportation is provided by the Waco Transit System, which offers bus service Monday-Saturday to most of the city.
+Local transportation is provided by the Waco Transit System, which offers bus service Monday–Saturday to most of the city.
 Nearby passenger train service is offered via Amtrak.
 The Texas Eagle route includes daily stops in McGregor, 20 miles west of the city.